 What is the WebGL app?

-WebGL (Web Graphics Library) is a JavaScript API that enables rendering 2D and 3D graphics in a web browser without the need for plugins.
+WebGL (Web Graphics Library) is a JavaScript API that enables rendering 2D and 3D graphics in a web browser without requiring plugins.
 A WebGL app utilizes this technology to create interactive, visually rich experiences directly on the web.
 It leverages the power of the GPU (Graphics Processing Unit) for performance and can be used for gaming, simulations, data visualization, and more.
 WebGL applications are often built using frameworks like Three.js or Babylon.js, making it easier to develop complex graphics applications.